esthershiin/geo-alert/README.md

 # geo-alert

+INSTRUCTIONS:
+- To run the service, you have to first create an **.env** file at the root directory of the project.
+The file contents should be
+**password = '{app-password}'**, where {app-password} is the credentials needed to login to the sender email account.
+- Then, simply run **main.py**.

 REFLECTION:
 - Although we hardcoded the clinician IDs (1-6) here, we can have a separate txt file where we extract all IDs from before polling.
 This will be more practical in a real-life system where our clinician IDs list will be constantly growing and updated.